Combining cytotoxic agents with continuous dose levels in seamless phase I-II clinical trials: Method

-Stage II follows the response adaptive randomization principle.
-This type of Monte Carlo algorithm uses the current parameter estimates to sample a cohort of $m_2$ dose combinations from the estimated dose-efficacy standardized density $\widehat{\pi}_E (x,y)$ along the estimated MTD curve.
-Therefore, it is more likely to sample a dose combination from a region of the MTD in which the estimated density $\widehat{\pi}_E (x,y)$ is highest, and therefore patients are more likely to be allocated to dose combinations with high probability of efficacy.
 These steps are are described in Stage II of Algorithm \ref{algorithm1}.
 Note that in this stage, the MTD curve is updated after the DLT status of each cohort of $m_2$ patients is resolved and a new cohort of $m_2$ patients are randomly selected from the new MTD curve according to the standardized density $\widehat{\pi}_E (x,y)$.

 Another contribution of this article with respect to \cite{tighiouart2019two,jimenez2020bayesian,jimenez2021bayesian} is that we do not require the first cohort of stage II to be homogeneously distributed along the estimated MTD curve.
 The justification is that, in this article, we do not have two disconnected stages and thus we use all the available stage I efficacy data to already have posterior estimates of $\beta_0, \dots, \beta_5$ at the end of stage I as displayed in line 13 of Algorithm \ref{algorithm1}.
 This allows to allocate the first cohort of patients in stage II to dose combination following the adaptive randomization principle.